 At times like this, taking a break or a “holiday” from diabetes management may help, while still taking your diabetes medication as required.
 (Always consult your doctor if you are planning to do this.)

 A break can mean different things to different people.
 If you’re considering taking a diabetes holiday, think about which diabetes management task seems the most burdensome: is it eating the correct food, getting enough exercise, the blood glucose testing process, the frequency of testing, expectations of others, or a combination of any or all of these factors?
 Decide which task you’d like to take a break from.
+It is essential, however, that you don’t stop your diabetes medications.
+There are ways, however, to sometimes simplify your medication regimen, so speak with your pharmacist or doctor about these options.

 Taking a break might seem very difficult, as your healthcare team has likely ingrained in you the philosophy that staying on top of your diabetes management is very important.
 While I agree with that statement, the catch here is that your mental state is equally important.
 When you’re not feeling good about yourself, it can be more difficult to manage your diabetes.
 Feelings of being overwhelmed, or even depressed, may seep in.